amkharazi/Ali-Wake-Up/README.md

 > Built with the help of ChatGPT — and yes… it made me cry multiple times while trying to make it 😅

+# Play

+You can play the game via this link <a href="https://amkharazi.github.io/Ali-Wake-Up/"> Link </a>
 ---

 ## Story